uliana1one/KeyPass/docs/docker-testing.md

 ### 2. Test Results

-The test results will be available in the `test-results` directory:
+The test results will be available in the `test-results` directory.
+This directory is automatically created when running tests through Docker or GitHub Actions.
+The structure is as follows:

 ```
 test-results/
 ├── unit/
-│   ├── coverage/
+│   ├── coverage/    # Contains Jest coverage reports
 │   └── test-report.json
 └── integration/
     └── test-report.json
 ```

+Note: The test-results directory is mounted as a volume in the Docker container, so results persist after the container stops.
+You can find the results in the `test-results` directory at the root of your project.

 ## Best Practices